How long will it take?

 Will you appraise my rough?

-Will you appraise the gem after cutting?
+Will you appraise my gems after cutting?

-“Appraised value” means “insurance replacement”, which is completely different from wholesale or retail market values.
+“Appraised value” usually means “insurance replacement”, which is completely different from wholesale or retail market values.
 While we will offer our opinion about the likely wholesale value of finished works, this is for shipping insurance purposes only, and not to be interpreted as an appraisal.

 Can you cut my stone in the shape I choose?

 That may be possible.
-Occasionally, and with large pieces of inexpensive materials, we can force a stone into a desired shape (usually at a great loss of yield).
+Occasionally, and with large pieces of inexpensive materials, we can force a stone into a desired shape and/or size (usually at a great loss of yield).
 Inside any rough gem are likely to be flaws and inclusions that will influence the usable portion of the material and the shape and pattern that will recover best value.

-Who will buy my stone?
+Who will buy my finished stone?

 Will you sell my stone for me?